Pierce County, Washington Property Taxes

 Property taxes in Pierce County are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding your county's property tax system, exemptions, and reduction opportunities can lead to significant savings.
-Whether you live in Tacoma or another part of Pierce County, knowing local tax details benefits homeowners and investors.
+Whether you live in Pierce County or another part of Pierce County, knowing local tax details benefits homeowners and investors.

 Pierce County, Washington Property Tax Bill Calculator